Lawsuits, real-life tragedy and lost magic: exploring the ill-fated reunion of one of Hollywood’s most dynamic pairings

 In a 2018 interview with Vulture, having long-since fulfilled her contractual obligations, Turner would tell a very different story.
 “I had signed a contract to do a sequel [to Romancing the Stone] but the script for [The Jewel of the Nile] was terrible.
 What had happened was that Romancing was so successful that Diane [Thomas], who wrote the original script, evidently asked Michael for what he felt was a ridiculous sum to work on the sequel.
 So instead, he went with [Mark Rosenthal and Lawrence Konner] and what they came up with was terrible, formulaic, sentimental… [Michael Douglas] said, ‘What would it take for you to do this film?’
 I wanted Diane back, or at least to give input.
 And Michael did go to her for some alterations.
 But ultimately I read the script on a plane to Morocco, where the film was shooting, and I was furious.
 It didn’t have what Michael said it’d have.
 When I got to the hotel in Fez, Michael and I sat down on the floor with three versions of the script.
 We were trading pages to get a script that was acceptable to both of us.”
 Tragically, Diane Thomas would die in a car crash six weeks before the release of The Jewel of the Nile.
 Three production crew members were also killed in a plane crash while scouting for locations in Morocco for a film that seemed cursed from the very outset.

 Despite her public subterfuge, Turner and Douglas share an effortless onscreen chemistry that mostly transcends the movie’s creative issues, but there’s something lacking.
-Unlike certain cast members, Romancing the Stone director Robert Zemeckis was not obligated to return for the sequel, and his deft hand when dealing with adventure comedy is sorely missed, a fact all but confirmed by the director’s next picture, the Spielberg-backed, pop culture phenomenon Back to the Future.
-Directing duties instead went to Lewis Teague, who was best known for Stephen King adaptations Cujo and Cat’s Eye.
+Unlike certain cast members, Romancing the Stone director Robert Zemeckis was not obligated to return for the sequel, his deft hand when dealing with adventure comedy sorely missed, a fact all but confirmed by the director’s next picture, the Spielberg-backed, pop culture phenomenon Back to the Future.
+Directing duties instead went to Lewis Teague, a filmmaker best known for Stephen King adaptations Cujo and Cat’s Eye.
 Teague had proven himself a steady, if not spectacular hand, something that would become even more apparent in what was new territory for him.
 The results are competent but lack the spark of Zemeckis’ outing.
-Teague delivers set-pieces that are bigger, louder, more lavish, but at times events become just a little ponderous, and you can’t help but feel the film is a tad too long, particularly during a less-than-action-packed finale that feels almost like a belated re-match to the second act’s main event.
+Teague delivers set-pieces that are bigger, louder, more lavish, but at times events become just a little ponderous, and you can’t help but feel that the film’s a tad too long, particularly during a less-than-action-packed finale that’s almost like a belated re-match to the second act’s main event.

 There are still some fantastic scenes to grapple with, something future Die Hard cinematographer Jan De Bont has more than a hand in.
-A set-piece on top of a moving train, though somewhat old hat by this point, provides the perfect platform for our duo’s onscreen sparkle, and the destruction of a town at the hands of Douglas and a jet fighter plane must have cost a pretty penny, but the action elements take precedence at the expense of character development, the very thing that made the original instalment so special.
+A set-piece on top of a moving train, though somewhat formulaic, provides the perfect platform for our duo’s onscreen sparkle, and the destruction of a town at the hands of Douglas and a jet fighter plane must have cost a pretty penny, but the action elements take precedence at the expense of character development, the very thing that made the original instalment so special.
 Romancing the Stone felt rough and ready, almost organic despite its derivative Indiana Jones aspirations.
 The characters kind of fell into their adventure (quite literally during the endlessly re-watchable mudslide scene), but in the sequel they’re pushed quickly from one scrape to the next.
-Instead of those moments being determined by the cast’s developing relationships, they come across as generic and aimless.
-We get lots of bang for our buck, but there’s no real rhyme or reason.
+Instead of those moments being determined by the cast’s developing relationships, they’re lacking any real purpose.
+We get lots of bang for our buck, but it’s difficult to emotionally invest in the characters.
+There’s no real rhyme or reason.

 Omar: Jack is dead.